tstellanova/tstellanova.github.io/docs/rpi-wake-from-halt-energy.md

+## Raspberry Pi Battery Saving with Wake from Halt

 Summary: You can potentially save a lot of energy for battery powered applications by forcing the RPi to halt and then reset whenever a triggering event takes place.

 ## Details